SocketDotTech/socket-docs/docs/Learn/Components/Capacitors.md

 bytes msg1 = Decapacitor(capacitor_root, proof)
 ```

 Once your capacitor is set into the switchboard it can only be upgraded if the switchboard allows it to be.
-Capacitors are just swappable components that can be plugged into your switchboards.
+Capacitors are just on-chain components that can be plugged into your switchboards.

 ## CapacitorFactory